izzy-robinson/msc-thesis/Outlook.md

 - We have a point outside the CGLMP-LF polytope (i.e. the quantum violation of our new inequality).
 This brings up the possibility of using linear programming and various forms of robustness to rotate our non-facet inequality and find the facet inequality it lies above.
 We could therefore map out the local region even if LRS doesn't terminate when telling us the facets.

+- It can be noticed that the quantum boundary on our graph of CGLMP against $\epsilon$ has several straight sections.
+Each of these constitutes a quantum CGLMP-LF inequality.
+Investigating these is a logical next step.

 Given time, we hope to engage in these future directions.